FengboMa/docs.spectraguru/docs/Analytics_Page/Principal_Component_Analysis.md

 ## Introduction

-Principal Component Analysis (PCA) is a dimensionality-reduction algorithm that projects spectra onto orthogonal components that capture major variance patterns.
+Principal Components Analysis (PCA) is a dimensionality-reduction algorithm that projects spectra onto orthogonal components that capture major variance patterns.
 In SpectraGuru, PCA helps users inspect sample separation, explained variance, and loading patterns.

 ## How to use

 1. Upload data and finish preprocessing if needed.
 2. Open **Analytics Page**.
-3. In **Select Analytics Plot**, choose **Principal Components Analysis (PCA)-Beta**.
+3. In **Select Analytics Plot**, choose **Principal Components Analysis (PCA)**.
 4. Select **Select Horizontal PC** and **Select Vertical PC** to choose the scatter plot axes.
 5. Toggle **Coloring by setting labels** if label data from Data Upload should color the points.